We partner with our neurodiverse community to provide trauma-informed and strengths-based counseling services.

 Emily Sabetta, LPC

-Therapy should be a collaborative, client-driven, and affirming process.
-Historically, therapy has been seen through the narrow lens of dysfunction and pathology.
-I embrace a more encompassing approach, including well-being, strengths, and appreciation of neurodiversity and cultural awareness.
-We are all influenced by the relationships and social structures around us.
-Incorporating a systemic and holistic framework is necessary.
+Therapy should be collaborative, client-driven, and affirming.
+Historically, therapy has been viewed through the narrow lens of dysfunction and pathology.
+I embrace a more adaptable approach, highlighting strengths, self-efficacy, neurodiversity, and cultural inclusion.

-My fondness for working with trauma grew while working in community mental health with children and teens, most of whom were in foster care and had experienced complex trauma.
+My specialization with trauma grew while working in community mental health with children and teens, most of whom were in foster care and had experienced complex trauma.
 This has shaped how I view therapy and, more broadly, the human experience.
 Trauma fundamentally shifts our beliefs about who we are, who we can trust and depend on, and what we expect of the world.
-This work has also shown me people's innate resilience and capability for change.
+My experiences working with trauma have also shown me the innate resilience and transformation we are capable of.

 “The therapist is not a composer rewriting a musical score for the client to lessen symptoms of discordance, but rather a conductor who knows that a full, vibrant song is already waiting to emerge.
 They simply guide the client to uncover it.” - Susan M. Johnson.